-Vitamins Question And Answers
+Vitamins Questions And Answers

 Question 1.
 Classify various metabolic disorders.
 Discuss in detail avitaminosis related to oral cavity.